 Dan M. Hartzog, Jr. has been practicing defense litigation since 2006.
 He joined the Raleigh office of Cranfill Sumner & Hartzog after graduating from the University of North Carolina at Chapel Hill School of Law.
 In the course of this time, he has successfully handled matters in several areas, primarily focusing on employment law and municipal liability.

-Dan has obtained dismissals or partial dismissals in a variety of civil litigation cases, including employment discrimination and retaliation claims, alleged constitutional violations, wrongful arrests and searches, defamation claims, civil conspiracy claims, and general liability claims.
-Dan has successfully defended numerous EEOC and OAH charges involving alleged discrimination and retaliation and obtained findings of employee misconduct and substantial fault in Employment Security Commission appeals.
+Dan has experience defending a variety of civil litigation cases, including employment discrimination and retaliation claims, alleged constitutional violations, Title IX claims, wrongful arrests and searches, defamation claims, civil conspiracy claims, and general liability claims.
+Dan has also successfully defended numerous EEOC and OAH charges involving alleged discrimination and retaliation and obtained findings of employee misconduct and substantial fault in Employment Security Commission appeals.
 He has also guided several employers through difficult termination proceedings.

 Cases or matters referenced do not represent the lawyer’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.